 In October 2016, the Authority's Board of Directors approved the funding of its operating reserves, in the amount of \$14,500,000.
 In January 2018, the Authority's Board of Directors approved additional funding of its operating reserves, in the amount of \$11,390,950, and capital reserves of \$5,000,000.
-During fiscal year 2018, the District of Columbia Office of Chief Financial Officer (OCFO) invested the reserve funds, as required by the Authority's reserve funding policy.
+During fiscal year 2018, the District of Columbia Office of the Chief Financial Officer (OCFO) invested the reserve funds, as required by the Authority's reserve funding policy.
 The amounts invested were \$25,890,950 and \$5,000,000, related to the operating and capital reserve funds, respectively.
 No new operating and capital reserves were approved during the current fiscal year.

 The Authority's total liabilities are comprised of current liabilities, which include accounts payable, due to the primary government, due to insurance carriers, compensation payable, accrued annual leave, and other liabilities.
-The total liabilities of \$32,406,367, as of September 30, 2019, represents a decrease of \$3,295,632, or a 9% decrease from September 30, 2018.
-The decrease is primarily due to a reduction in accounts payable.
-The District of Columbia implemented an electronic vendor invoicing system during the end of fiscal year 2018.
-HBX required all vendors to submit invoices through e-invoicing during fiscal year 2019.
-At the end of fiscal year 2018 invoices were accrued and waiting for payment.
-At the end of fiscal year 2019, vendors entered invoices in the e-invoicing and received prompt payment.
+The total liabilities of \$33,034,922, as of September 30, 2020, represents an increase of \$628,555, or a 2% increase from September 30, 2019.
+The increase is primarily due to an overall increase in all classes of liabilities, except for accounts payable and due to the primary government.